by Alina Livneva25 July '19

 2. Break of the Atom and Vegetal Life

 This painting from 1962 by Turkish-Jordanian artist Princess Fahr El-Nissa Zeid, sold for a record-breaking $2.74 million.
 In Fahr El-Nissa's expansive and prolific oeuvre, Break of the Atom and Vegetal Life can be considered to be one of the most important works that the artist has ever created.
-Painted in 1962, the large expansive and hypnotizing canvas reflects Zeid's own distinctive style of geometric abstraction, grounded in a rhythmic gesture.
+Painted in 1962, the large expansive and hypnotizing canvas reflects Zeid's distinctive style of geometric abstraction, grounded in a rhythmic gesture.
 Upon reflection of the painting, the viewer is transported into an alternate magical universe conjured up by the artist, the color palette and shapes moving together in a distinct harmony as if meant to push one into a trancelike state.

 3. The Whirling Dervishes

 It was sold for an astounding $2.54 million at Christie’s auction house in 2010.
-The second most expensive Arab painting is labeled “The Whirling Dervishes,” and was painted in 1929 by Egyptian artist Mahmoud Said.
+The second most expensive Arab painting is labeled “The Whirling Dervishes” and was painted in 1929 by Egyptian artist Mahmoud Said.
 Mahmoud Said was a central figure in modern Egyptian art, born in Alexandria.
-He is called the “father of Egyptian modern art.”
+He is called the “father of modern Egyptian art.”
 He abandoned his career as a court judge when he turned fifty to dedicate himself to his art full-time.
 His paintings are much sought after by collectors.
 A museum dedicated to his art has opened in Alexandria.

 4. Les Chadoufs

 Also by artist Mahmoud Said, the painting Les Chadoufs from 1934 was sold at auction for $2.43million, exceeding its pre-sale estimated price of $150,000 - $200,000 by a mile.
-To complement this powerful classical geometry, Said introduces a timeless and distinctly Egyptian iconography, which includes veiled statuesque women carrying water jars, men drawing water from wells and white long-eared donkeys.
+To complement this powerful classical geometry, Said introduces a timeless and distinctly Egyptian iconography, which includes veiled statuesque women carrying water jars, men drawing water from wells, and white long-eared donkeys.
 The men, dressed only in turbans and loincloths, with their exaggerated postures, minimal clothing, and frieze-like distribution of across the canvas, closely resemble the gigantic male figures carved in low relief on the outer pylons of Upper Egyptian temples.

 Painted in 1981 by Iranian painter and sculptor Charles-Hossein Zenderoudi, Tchaar-Bagh was sold for around $1.6 million at Christie’s 2008 international auction in Dubai.
 It is now nearly half a century that Zenderoudi, the Iranian artist residing in France, considered as one of the ten living important contemporary artists by the editorial board of the French journal Connaissance des Art (1971) and one of the most esteemed founders of Saqakhaneh School.
 Zenderoudi arrived in Paris at the end of the widespread infatuation with gestural calligraphy.